Cawood Ledford: Style and sayings

 In a football-dominated league known for "homer" radio announcers, Ledford had a clearly established national reputation as a professional first and a fan second.
-His composure, even during heartbreaking losses, was perhaps his finest attribute.
+His composure, even during heartbreaking losses, was considered his finest attribute.
 For example, immediately after Christian Laettner's game winning basket in the 1992 East Regional Final, Ledford said "Gooooooood!
 And Duke wins it 104 to 103!
 And that is why they're number one!"
-More than any sports broadcaster in SEC history, Ledford was asked to work play-by-play for Final Four and National Championship broadcasts, owing to his broadcasting excellence and professionalism.
+More than any sports broadcaster in SEC history, Ledford was asked to work play-by-play for Final Four and National Championship broadcasts.

 His first obligation to the listeners was to build their trust and he achieved this by calling plays as they happened, praising hard effort, and meting out criticism when it was warranted.
 He was not afraid to criticize Kentucky when they played poorly, when they played tentatively, or when they were poorly coached.
 In turn he regularly held out high praise for game opponents, particularly individual players who turned in extraordinary performances.

 Ledford was very fair toward officials, but, consistent with his straight-shooting approach, was not beyond calling out egregious calls.
 For example, in a hotly contested 1981 home tilt against SEC champion and #2 ranked LSU, Kentucky guard Dirk Minniefield was whistled for a bad charging call in the final moments and Ledford asked facetiously to long time color commentator Ralph Hacker "Did they ride here on the bus together?"
 Kentucky eventually prevailed 73–71 on a blocked shot by Sam Bowie in the game's final seconds.

 Another example of calling out egregious behavior came at the conclusion of the 1975 Regional Final in Dayton, Ohio.
 Kentucky's core of four freshmen upset undefeated and #1 ranked Indiana 92–90, after Indiana had beaten Kentucky badly earlier in the season.
 After the game, Indiana coach Bob Knight, who was good friends with Ledford, walked off the floor, refusing to shake hands with Kentucky players and coaches.
 Ralph Hacker noticed it and Ledford replied "Well, I'm sure Coach Hall couldn't care less; or if you'll pardon the expression, give a damn."